jonathan-amar/secure-communicator/README.md

 ## INTEGRITY

-Nonces
+Nonce usage
 - Uses securely transfered seed value to produce deterministic random values, preventing replay attacks

 SHA256
 - Attaches hashed digest of plaintext to encrypted message.
-Ensures sent message has not been altered in any way
+Ensures sent message has not been altered in any way after sending